khalilbalaree/khalilbalaree.github.io/_pages/about.md

 ### About Me
 I am a outdoor enthusiast.
 I like snowboarding and skiing in winter, and mountain biking and hiking in summer.

 When I am staying at home.
-I enjoy Sci-fi Movie and Hiphop music.
+I enjoy Sci-fi movie and Hiphop music.

 ### Education